 Each term students are able to sign up to an inter-House sporting event run by a teacher and held during the lunch hour.
 This involves a House working together, supported by their House Captains in a collaborative way to have Year 4-6 students playing together.
 A sports shield is awarded at the end of each term to the winning House.

 Auditions are held for students to become a part the Churton Park School Band or music groups.
 Currently, we have guitarists, bassists, drummers, violins, singers and keyboardists but all instruments are considered.
-Practices are Monday lunch times with one of our enthusiastic and talented teachers.
+Practices are during lunch times with one of our enthusiastic and talented teachers.